Is A Memory Foam Mattress Perfect For You?

 Memory Foam Layer Thickness:

 Memory foam mattresses are not made entirely of memory foam.
-They contain of 20-50% memory foam; this memory foam lies over a base layer of polyurethane foam.
+They contain 20-50% memory foam; this memory foam lies over a base layer of polyurethane foam.
 High-priced memory foam mattresses tend to have at least two times more memory foam than low-priced ones.
 More memory foam equals increased comfort, contouring support and, perhaps, this combination will extend the life of your mattress.

 Base Layer Thickness:

 The base layer of a foam mattress consists of relatively inexpensive foam and often makes up 50-80% of overall mattress thickness.
 The base layer of low-priced memory foam mattresses tends to make up a greater portion of overall mattress thickness compared to high-priced memory foam mattresses.

 Memory Foam Density: High-priced memory foam mattresses tend to use memory foam that is 50-100% higher in density than what low-priced mattresses use.
 The higher-density foam tends to have a better long life than lower-density foam and provides better contouring support which can help to relieve pain, including back pain.

 Cover material.
 High-priced memory foam mattresses tend to use more expensive and luxurious mattress covers.

 Quality of foam used.
 High-priced memory foam mattresses seem to use at least somewhat better quality foam that will provide a longer life for the mattress.

 Extra features.
 High-priced memory foam mattresses are more likely to have extra features, such as handles and edge support.

 How sold.
 Mattresses sold only or mostly online tend to have a lower price than those sold in stores.